 The Federal Pell Grant is a need-based grant awarded to students based upon the information submitted on the Free Application for Federal Financial Aid (FAFSA).
 The Federal Government determines the amount to award each student according to a standardized formula and demonstrated need.
 The maximum annual award for 2014-2015 is $5,730.
-Click here for more information on Federal Pell Grants.
+More information on Federal Pell Grants can be found here.

 Federal Supplemental Educational Opportunity Grant (SEOG)

 The SEOG grant is a need-based grant awarded to students based upon information submitted on the FAFSA.
 Students must have exceptional financial need.
 Awards are based on federal funding levels and can range from $100-$4,000 annually.
 Priority is given to Pell Grant recipients first.
 The institution determines the amount awarded and the funds are limited.
 Go here for additional information on SEOG Grants.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.
 IMPORTANT: If you fail to complete this service obligation, all monies that you received through the TEACH Grants will be converted to a Federal Direct Unsubsidized Stafford Loan.
 You must then repay this loan to the U.S. Department of Education.
 You will be charged interest from the date the grant(s) was disbursed.
 Note: TEACH Grant recipients will be given a six-month grace period prior to entering repayment if a TEACH Grant is converted to a Direct Unsubsidized Loan.